Last Updated: April 22, 2015

 exercise and a high fiber diet rich in vegetables and fruits with

 limited red meat intake improves the chances of preventing colon

 cancer in seniors.

 Colorectal Cancer Screening

-successful preventative of the disease.
-Awaiting symptoms,
+far the most successful preventative of the disease.
+Awaiting

-discovering a stage III or IV cancer.
+of discovering a stage III or IV cancer.

 "Colon cancer is almost completely preventable," says Dr.

 William Grady, medical director of the Gastrointestinal Cancer